Stability, Tunneling and Flux Changing de Sitter Transitions in the Large Volume String Scenario: Introduction

 \item{} The dS uplifted vacuum is metastable, tunneling as usual to decompactified 10-dimensional minimum but also decaying by bubble nucleation to vacua with reducing number of fluxes.
 The transitions are due to the nucleation of D5/NS5 branes similar to but different in detail to the case studied in \cite{kpv}.

-\item{} Even though all decay rates go like $e^{-{\cal V}^3}$ to leading order in the volume ${\cal V}$ expansion, the decay rate of dS to dS is much bigger than the decompactification decay but suppressed compared to the decay to AdS (big-crunch sinks) \cite{sinkskklt,maldacena}, all suppressed by $e^{-{\cal V}}$.
+\item{} All decay rates go like $e^{-{\cal V}^3}$ to leading order in the volume ${\cal V}$ expansion.
+However, the decay rate of dS to dS is much suppressed than the decompactification decay via CDL and is also suppressed compared to the decay to AdS (big-crunch sinks) \cite{sinkskklt,maldacena}.
 All decay rates are much larger than the Poincare recurrence rate.

 \item{} The dS to dS decays depend on the up-lifting terms.
 We consider the two general classes of uplifts that have been proposed in the literature, based on whether or not the uplift depends directly on the flux superpotential.
 We find in both cases higher probability transitions towards increasing the volume and decreasing the cosmological constant, although in one case with increasing and the other one with deceasing superpotential.